Bursaries are offered on the basis of demonstrated financial need, in order to assist students during their studies at the College.

 The amount awarded for this type for bursary ranges from $2000 to $4000 per annum.

-Every Bursary Application must be accompanied by supporting documentation, which should be tailored to the particular type of bursary for which a student is applying.
+Every bursary application must be accompanied by the following kinds of supporting documentation, which should be tailored to the particular type of bursary for which a student is applying.

 - Bursary Application Form;

 - Written Statement (one page outlining why you believe you should be the recipient of this type of bursary)

 - Department of Human Services assessment of family entitlement to other benefits, such as Family Tax Benefit;

 - A Letter of Advice from the Department of Human Services regarding approval/refusal of benefits; or

 - A copy of an estimate from the Department of Human Services online calculator, indicating estimated benefits based upon an accurate representation of financial circumstances; and

 Applicants of the Aboriginal and Torres Strait Islander Bursary must submit a written reference by an Aboriginal and/or Torres Strait Islander community member who knows the applicant in that community.